SilviuPaun/MPA/readme.md

 This is a variational inference implementation of the Mention Pair Annotations (MPA) model presented in

-**A Probabilistic Annotation Model for Crowdsourcing Coreference** Silviu Paun, Jon Chamberlain, Udo Kruschwitz, Juntao Yu, Massimo Poesio In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP) , 2018
+**A Probabilistic Annotation Model for Crowdsourcing Coreference** Silviu Paun, Jon Chamberlain, Udo Kruschwitz, Juntao Yu, Massimo Poesio.
+In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP) , 2018

 The code is written in JAVA and requires the Apache Commons Mathematics library.
 The input file (e.g., example.csv) assumes the following structure: